Bounds on the conditional and average treatment effect with unobserved confounding factors: Bounds on Conditional Average Treatment Effect

-and $\what{e}_z(\cdot)$ and $\what{\mu}_{z, z}(\cdot)$ are suitable estimators for the nominal propensity score $e_z(\cdot)$ and the observed potential outcome's mean function $\mu_{z,z}(\cdot),$ respectively.
+where $\what{e}_z(\cdot)$ and $\what{\mu}_{z, z}(\cdot)$ are suitable estimators for the nominal propensity score $e_z(\cdot)$ and the observed potential outcome's mean function $\mu_{z,z}(\cdot),$ respectively.
 A variety of classical nonparametric methods and machine learning methods can estimate these regression functions~\cite{chernozhukov2018double,wager2015adaptive,chen1999improved}.
+To understand convergence of $\what{\tau}^{-}(\cdot)$, consider the convergence of these regression estimates.
+Specifically, assume that the estimators $\what{e}_1(\cdot)$ and $\what{\mu}_{z, z}(\cdot)$ satisfy that